Skip to content

 Changing radio parameters will disconnect you from nodes using different settings.
 Make sure all nodes in your mesh use the same radio configuration.

-Saved radio params are now persisted authoritatively: the bridge propagates device-side errors back instead of silently returning success, and the manager optimistically updates localNode.radio* then refreshes from the device so the next snapshot reflects the real device state.
+Saved radio params are now persisted authoritatively: the backend propagates device-side errors back instead of silently returning success, and the manager optimistically updates localNode.radio* then refreshes from the device so the next snapshot reflects the real device state.

 Still Early